mightysabean/cv-templating/README.md

 ## Motivation

-Update an [Europass CV online](https://europass.cedefop.europa.eu/editors/en/cv/compose), or made it for the first time, is error and time consuming if you have several entries.
-Even worst if you need to put all your *resume* in other format (for instance in HTML).
+Update a [Europass CV online](https://europass.cedefop.europa.eu/editors/en/cv/compose), or made it for the first time, is error and time consuming if you have several entries.
+Even worst if you need to put all your *resume* in another format (for instance in HTML).

 ## Solution

-Using templates based in [jinja2](http://jinja.pocoo.org/docs/dev/) we can manage the generation of the CV easily from data conveniently stored.
+We can manage the generation of the CV quickly from data conveniently stored using templates based in [jinja2](http://jinja.pocoo.org/docs/dev/).

-In this solution I use data stored in plain text files, facilitating the use of any tool for modifying them.
-Also, it is very convinient for putting your CV information under control version.
+In this solution, I use data stored in plain text files, facilitating the utilisation of any tool for modifying them.
+Also, it is very convenient for putting your CV information under control version.

 ## What do you need

-To use this solution you need (to install see ):
+To use this solution you need (for installation see below):

 - Python (>2.7, >3.5) with modules yaml, jinja2 and csv installed.
-- A recent LaTeX distribution (I use texlive-2016) if you want to generate the CV in PDF format (mandatory if you want a europass CV).
+- A recent LaTeX distribution (I use texlive-2016) if you want to generate the CV in PDF format (mandatory if you want a Europass CV).

-It is possible that this solution works with previous versions of the tools, but I do not tested that.
+It is possible that this solution works with previous versions of the tools, but I did not test that.

-Also, if you want the Eurospass format (for PDF only), probably you need to download the last version of the [europasscv](https://github.com/gmazzamuto/europasscv) class document from github (thanks Giacomo Mazzamuto).
-It is already included in the texlive distribution, but the last version have some nice improvements.
+Also, if you want the Europass format (for PDF only), probably you need to download the last version of the [europasscv](https://github.com/gmazzamuto/europasscv) class document from GitHub (thanks, Giacomo Mazzamuto).
+Texlive distribution already includes the document class, but the last version has some nice improvements.

 ## Install requirements

-I do not explain how to install all the posibilities between operating systems and versions of libraries, but at least pointing out to how proceed.
+I do not explain how to install all the possibilities between operating systems and versions of libraries, but at least pointing out how to proceed.

 ### Python

-If you are on Linux or Mac, you already have python (probably a 2.7.x version, but if it is a 3.5.x version, it is allright).
-If you are Windows user then [follow this instructions] (for what flavour to install, 2 or 3, see [related info](https://wiki.python.org/moin/Python2orPython3)).
+If you are on Linux or Mac, you already have python (probably a 2.7.x version, but if it is a 3.5.x version, it is alright).
+If you are Windows user then [follow this instruction] (for what flavour to install, 2 or 3, see [related info](https://wiki.python.org/moin/Python2orPython3)).

 ### Python modules

 We need `yaml`, `csv` and `jinja2`.
 Probably they are already installed with your python distribution.
-If some of them is missing, the easyest way to install it is with:
+If some of them are missing, the easiest way to install it is with:

 On Linux or OS X:
 ```sh